cabforum/smime/SBR.md

 Control over each email address SHALL be confirmed using a unique Random Value.
 The Random Value SHALL be sent only to the email address being validated and SHALL not be shared in any other way.

 The Random Value SHALL be unique in each email.
 The Random Value SHALL remain valid for use in a confirming response for no more than 24 hours from its creation.
-The CPS MAY specify a shorter validity period for Random Values, in which case the CA SHALL follow its CPS.
+The CA MAY specify a shorter validity period for Random Values in its CP and/or CPS.

 The Random Value SHALL be reset upon each instance of the email sent by the CA and upon first use.